 One of the most inviting smells in the world is that of warm, fresh-baked bread!
 On many an evening, sitting on my balcony, I am greeted to this mouth-watering aroma drifting on a warm current over the neighborhood from the local bakeries preparing the next morning’s supply.

-To exemplify the Portuguese passion for bread, let’s take a peek at a video (attached below) of a 70 year-old traditional Alentejo baker, one of the oldest in the region, who has been making a specialty bread from the city of Vidigueira for over half a century.
-She walks us step by step through the bread-making process, commenting on the importance of adding pureed potato and orange juice in order to impart a distinct flavor to the bread.
-She also highlights the fact that when the wood burning oven hits that ideal temperature, your dough had better be ready, as time is of the essence!
+To exemplify the Portuguese passion for bread, let’s chat about the 70-year-old traditional baker who has been making a specialty bread from the city of Vidigueira for over half a century.
+She comments on the importance of adding pureed potato and orange juice in order to impart a distinct flavor to the bread.
+She also highlights the fact that when the wood-burning oven hits that ideal temperature, your dough had better be ready, as time is of the essence!
 Twenty years ago she would make over 1,000 loaves of bread a day, but now 50-60 is sufficient as a result of the unfortunate decrease in demand.
 Her daughter diligently works alongside her rolling out the dough, fully intending to carry on the family business; and it’s with their perseverance that traditional bread-making still goes on today.

-Of course every region of the country has their own type(s) of traditional bread; so many in fact that we cannot possibly cover all of them here.
+Of course, every region of the country has its own type(s) of traditional bread; so many in fact that we cannot possibly cover all of them here.
 Instead, I will highlight some of the most renowned specialty breads, as well as the various preparations in which the Portuguese enjoy their bread throughout the day!